Internet-of-People/hydra-airdrop-1/README.md

 **A**: To celebrate the long-standing partnership between IoP and Libertaria, Libertaria is rewarding members of the IoP community with a free gift of Hydra, Libertaria’s new cryptotoken.

 **Q**: What is Hydra?
 **A**: Hydra is Libertaria’s new cryptotoken.
 Eventually it will run on Libertaria’s new Hydra blockchain protocol, but for now it is an ERC20 token on the Ethereum blockchain.
+The address of the contract is 0xd233495c48eb0143661ffc8458eafc21b633f97f, the Token symbol is **HYD**.

 **Q**: How many Hydra tokens are being airdropped?
 **A**: 500,000 Hydra tokens are being distributed in this airdrop.